Meet The Team

 Dr. Christine Mallinson

-Dr. Mallinson (Co-PI) is Professor of Language, Literacy, and Culture and Assistant Vice President for Research and Scholarly Impact at UMBC
+Dr. Mallinson (Co-PI) is Professor of Language, Literacy, and Culture and Assistant Vice President for Research and Scholarly Impact at UMBC.

 Dr. Mallinson’s interdisciplinary and collaborative research comprehensively examines language as a socially and culturally contextualized practice in order to address linguistic bias and misinformation and expand educational equity.
-Her work has provided key, concise information to educators about language variation in English and has contributed to theoretical models of how language is used by students
+Her work has provided key, concise information to educators about language variation in English and has contributed to theoretical models of how language is used by students.

 She leads the identification of the expert defined linguistic features and how language is used by students in U.S. schools.